-Goods and Services Tax ('GST') and other similar taxes

-Revenues, expenses and assets are recognised net of the amount of associated GST, unless the GST incurred is not recoverable from the tax authority.
+Goods and Services Tax ('GST') and Other Similar Taxes: Revenues, expenses and assets are recognised net of the amount of associated GST, unless the GST incurred is not recoverable from the tax authority.
 In this case it is recognised as part of the cost of the acquisition of the asset or as part of the expense.

 Receivables and payables are stated inclusive of the amount of GST receivable or payable.
-The net amount of GST receivable from, or payable to, the tax authority is included in other receivables or other payables in the statement of financial position.
+The net amount of GST recoverable from, or payable to, the tax authority is included in other receivbles or other payables in the statement of financial position.
 Cash flows are presented on a gross basis.
-The GST components of cash flows arising from investing or financing activities which are recoverable from, or payable to the tax authority, are presented as operating cash flows.
+The GST components of cash flows arising from investing or financing activities which are recoverable from or payable to the tax authority, are presented as operating cash flows.
 Commitments and contingencies are disclosed net of the amount of GST recoverable from, or payable to, the tax authority.

-New Accounting Standards and Interpretations not yet mandatory or early adopted

-Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the Group for the annual reporting period ended 30 June 2022.
-The Group has not yet assessed the impact of these new or amended Accounting Standards and Interpretations.
+New Accounting Standards and Interpretations not yet Mandatory or Early Adopted: Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the Group for the annual reporting period ended 30 June 2023.
+The Group has not yet assessed the impact of these new or amended Accounting Standards and Interpretation.